-Phase Three of Starting ISO Certification.
-Now we are moving into phase 3 of the implementation project.
-We have established a QMS that meets the basic general requirements described in Clause 4, plus we have implemented the continual improvement processes described in Clause 9 and 10.
+If your are Starting ISO Certification, you will be moving into implementation.
+You will need to have already established a Quality Management System (QMS) that meets the basic general requirements described in Clause 4, plus implemented the continual improvement processes described in Clause 9 and 10.
+Now is a good time to begin Implementing ISO 9001 Clause 5 & 7 Leadership.

-In phase three ISO 9001 leadership will focus on implementing the requirements of Clause 5 – Leadership and Clause 7 – Support.
+Meeting Quality standards with ISO 9001 leadership focuses on implementing the requirements of Clause 5 – Leadership and Clause 7 – Support.
 While there are a number of required documents we created (currently in draft form) to meet requirements of Clauses 4, 9 and 10, Clauses 5 and 7 are long on stated requirements (”Top Management shall … ,” “The organization shall … “), but they have few required documents.

 In Clause 5, the responsibilities of meeting the requirements of the ISO 9001 QMS are squarely on the shoulders of top management.
 Those who are familiar with how organizations tend to function know that the success or failure of any organizational endeavor depends on management commitment.

-If top management does not see it as important or a priority, it becomes starved for resources and eventually dies.
+If top management is ultimately responsible for the QMS.
+If they do not see the QMS as important or a priority, it becomes starved for resources and eventually dies.
 Whatever top management focuses on, however, becomes a priority for the whole organization.
 This is certainly true for implementing, maintaining, and improving the ISO 9001 QMS.

 There are few documentation requirements relating to Management Review in Clause 9, including a management review meeting record.
 Otherwise, there is the Quality Policy showing management’s commitment and responsibility.
 Most of the requirements are generalized to providing evidence of commitment.

-It is this type of general requirement that many organizations struggle with.
+Many organizations struggle with general “shall statement” requirements .
 In contrast with specific, straightforward requirements (for example, Internal Audit includes responsibilities and requirements for planning and conducting internal audits, establishing records and reporting results), these more general “shall statements” require organizations to come up with their own method of compliance.

 For example, perhaps you have monthly department head meetings, and departments have weekly staff meetings.
 Perhaps you have an on-line or a printed quality newsletter.
 These are all communication processes.

-So in a sense, phase three is about reviewing and considering requirements in Clause 5 and Clause 7, and then recognizing how your organization meets them.
+So in a sense, implementation is about reviewing and considering ISO requirements in Clause 5 and Clause 7, and then recognizing how your organization meets them.
+That is how you become ISO 9001 compliant.
 You don’t have to have documents in order to comply, unless you feel they are important for the needs of your organization.
+Simple narratives will do just fine.
+Just be able to explain your answer.

 Obviously, as you work through this, when you recognize a weakness or an area of non-compliance, then it may be time to implement new or altered methods.
 But as in our communication example, frequently organizations are doing things that comply with the requirements, it is just a matter of being cognizant of them, plus knowing what evidence exists that verifies compliance.